tatut/specql/CONTRIBUTING.md

 # Issues

-Please file issues for feature suggestions or bug fixes.
+Please file issues for feature suggestions or bugs.

 # Experimental